-- Preparation and implementation of the Citizen Participation Plan, including technical assistance to Community Boards and other interested groups and citizens; - Development of Community Development plans and policies; - Preparation of the City's Consolidated Plan; - Preparation of the Consolidated Plan Annual Performance Report; - Preparation of Environmental Reviews; - Monitoring of the expenditures for CD-funded programs; - Delineation of population groups served by CD programs; - Liaison function with HUD and other Federal departments; and - Certification and maintenance of the necessary records that demonstrate that Federal requirements for environmental review, relocation, equal opportunity, and citizen participation are met.
+- Preparation and implementation of the Citizen Participation Plan, including technical assistance to Community Boards and other interested groups and citizens; - Development of Community Development plans and policies; - Preparation of the City's Consolidated Plan; - Preparation of the Consolidated Plan Annual Performance Report; - Preparation of Environmental Reviews; - Monitoring of the expenditures for CD-funded programs; - Delineation of population groups served by CD programs; - Liaison function with HUD and other Federal departments; and - Certification and maintenance of the necessary records that demonstrate that Federal requirements for environmental review, labor standards, relocation, equal opportunity, and citizen participation are met.

-In order to meet this mandate, as well as to plan effectively the City's future Community Development effort, a portion of the block grant is used to fund planning and management activities within the Office of Management and Budget, the Department of City Planning, the Department of Cultural Affairs, the Landmarks Preservation Commission, and the Mayor's Office for People with Disabilities.
+In order to meet this mandate, as well as to plan effectively the City's future Community Development effort, a portion of the block grant is used to fund planning and management activities within the Mayor's Office of Management and Budget, the Department of City Planning, the Landmarks Preservation Commission, the Mayor's Office for People with Disabilities, and the Department of Small Business Services.